 Russia's vegoil union seeks sunflower seed export limits for 6 months

-Russian vegetable oil union has asked the Agriculture Ministry to restrict the country's sunflower seed exports for six months from April 1, the union head said on Wednesday.
+Russian vegetable oil union has asked the agriculture ministry to restrict sunflower seed exports for six months from April 1 following a surge in domestic prices due to a fall in the rouble currency, the head of the union said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)